Spectroscopy of TOI-1259B -- an unpolluted white dwarf companion to an inflated warm Saturn: Analysis and results

 For comparison, we re-create the SED fit of the WD by following \citet{martin2021} but with two improvements.
 First, the biggest improvement is that we are now certain it is a DA, whereas previously there was a systematic uncertainty in the ages due to our ignorance of the WD spectral type.
 Second, we provide a metallicity prior of [Fe/H] = $-0.1 \pm 0.04$ dex based on spectroscopic analysis of the main sequence TOI-1259A.
 This is an improvement on the rough [Fe/H] = $-0.2 \pm 0.3$ dex used in \citet{martin2021}, taken from the Tess Input Catalog (TIC).
 Like in \citet{martin2021} we use two different WD Initial Final Mass Relations (IFMR): \citet{williams2009} and \citet{elbadry2018IFMR}.

 We derive an SED temperature of $T_{\rm eff}=6330\pm70$ K, which differs slightly from the spectroscopic temperature of $T_{\rm eff} = 6612 \pm 23 $ K. Typically, in the era of Gaia-derived distances the SED result should be considered more trustworthy.
 To first approximation, the SED just relies on the Stefan-Boltzmann law, whereas the interpretation of the WD spectrum relies on complicated non-LTE radiative transfer calculations \citep{Beaulieu2019,Bergeron2019}.
 Our age constraints are slightly tighter than in \citet{martin2021}, with $3.74^{+0.50}_{-0.22}$ using the \citet{williams2009} and $4.05^{+1.00}_{-0.42}$ Gyr using \citet{elbadry2018IFMR}.
+The mass of the WD in these fits is $0.57\pm 0.02\,M_{\odot}$.

+The constraints we derive on the WD's age represent formal fitting uncertainties, and do not account for systematics such as uncertainties in the WD cooling models, uncertainties in the IFMR, or problems with the observational data.
+The fact that our inferred spectroscopic and photometric temperatures for the WD are formally inconsistent suggests that the errors on both quantities could be underestestimated.
+We performed two fitting experiments to assess the effects of systematics and underestimated uncertainties on our age constraints.

+First, we tried inflating the SDSS photometric uncertainties until our photometric and spectroscopic temperature constraints were consistent.
+We found that this was achieved when we inflated the uncertainty in all bands to 0.08 mag (where the reported values are $\sim$0.02 mag).
+Re-running BASE-9 with these inflated uncertainties and the \citet{elbadry2018IFMR} IFMR, we found a photometric temperature of $6459 \pm 140$ K, which is consistent within 1 sigma with the spectroscopic value.
+In this case, the inferred total age changes from $4.05_{-0.42}^{+1.00}$ Gyr, to $3.62_{-0.30}^{+1.52}$ Gyr.
+As expected, this value is consistent with what we inferred from the reported uncertainties but has a somewhat larger errorbar.

+Next, we removed the photometry from the fit and instead put a tight prior on the WD temperature and surface gravity from our spectroscopic fit.
+In this case, we obtained a total age of $3.01_{-0.09}^{+0.32}$ Gyr, which is inconsistent at the $\sim2$ sigma level with our nominal uncertainty.
+This is not surprising, since the photometric and spectroscopic effective temperatures differ at the $\sim 3$ sigma level.

+In summary, all the WD age fitting approaches we explored place it an an age between about 2.9 and 5 Gyr.
+The differences between ages inferred under different assumptions are comparable to the formal fitting uncertainty under our fiducial assumptions, and thus do contribute to to the total realistic uncertainty budget.
+This is not unexpected for a relatively low-mass WD such as TOI-1259B, for a small change in inferred age can translate to a significant change in both cooling and pre-WD age \citep[e.g.][]{Heintz2022}.